-This gluten-free recipe for Skillet Cranberry Apple Crisp with Pecan Oat Topping has sugar-free options.
-Tender apples, tart cranberries and a sweet crunchy topping makes this a stellar dessert.
+This gluten-free recipe for the best Skillet Cranberry Apple Crisp with Pecan Oat Topping has sugar-free options.
+Tender apples, tart cranberries and a sweet crunchy topping make this a stellar dessert.

 - Gluten-free with sugar-free option: It's sweet (but not too sweet) with tender apples and a crispy, crunchy topping made with wholesome rolled oats and pecans.
 Best of all, it's gluten-free and you can make it sugar-free, too.

 - A healthy, family-style dessert: I reduced the amount of sugar, added cranberries, substituted a gluten-free flour blend for wheat flour, and gave you the option to use a 0-calorie sweetener.
 The result?
-A healthy family-style dessert that's special enough for a dinner party, too.
+A healthy family-style cranberry apple dessert that's special enough for a dinner party, too.

 - Skillet Cranberry Apple Crisp, Skillet Cranberry Apple Crumble, whatever you choose to call it, it's delicious.
 Let's make this gluten-free Cranberry Apple Crisp for today's dessert!

 - gluten-free flour blend: I use Bob's Red Mill Gluten Free 1 to 1 Baking Flour

 - pecans: this crisp is delicious with hazelnuts, too.

 - oats: old-fashioned rolled oats are best, but you can substitute quick-cooking oats

 - sugar: light brown sugar or Lacanto Golden Monkfruit all natural sugar substitute

 - cinnamon: adds flavour and will make your kitchen smell wonderful!

 - salt: for a little balance of flavour

 - butter: unsalted